Guide for applicants

 Who can apply?

 As a basic rule, your organisation must be registered in one of the beneficiary countries.
-Exceptions exist for international organisations and for certain programmes.
+Exceptions exist for international organisations and for certain programmes and funds.

 A wide range of institutions and organisations can benefit from the funding: